 Recognizing is something like a discovery.
 It is a precious thing, and found through the design process that navigates all the needs and pressures of a project to reach for a wholeness of solution.
 This is different from assembling fragments of reactions from separate issues.
 Being a well thought-through response, it brings a unified order to all the pieces involved.
 This moment of recognizing a whole solution is the genesis of the building design and generates incredible confidence and optimism to move a project forward.

 Illuminating is about bringing that precious solution into form, into reality, where it can affect the lives of those that will inhabit it.
 While bringing the much needed order and support to the life of the client, it is also the materializing of their purposes and their identity in built form, taking invisible aspirations and making them shine.

 Understanding the functional needs of a building is important, but there is an over arching work that will bring a design beyond utility and straightforward function into a place of greater success.
 For an owner, these elements of design, discovered through this process, can breathe life into a building.
-This requires a generative relationship between owner and architect that involves education on both sides and time to bring forth an understanding of the distinctiveness of a client and their building.
+This requires a generative relationship between owner and architect that involves learning on both sides and time to bring forth an understanding of the distinctiveness of a client and their building.

 A Unique Perspective

 The design process from one architect to another can be quite different because a process is pieced together from the individual experiences of an architect throughout their life, education and practice.
 My perspective, or firm personality, is rooted at the intersection of some essential pursuits and experiences that give Stone Tent its own story.